mzsmakr/ATVConfiguration/X96Mini_MXQ_S905W.md

 1. Flash rom using USB BURNING TOOL (Amlogic_USB_Burning_Tool_v2.2.4)
    - X96 mini : **`Most left`** USB port (white USB port)
    - MXQ : **`Most right`** USB port
+   1. Import ROM image downloaded.
+   2. Click Start before connecting USB between PC to Device
+   3. I recommand everything (Keyboard, mouse and power cable) is disconnected from device before start.
+Push button inside `AV` hole.
+You need very small screw driver to push the button.
+While pushing the button, connect USB to device.
+Then burning tool detects the device and starts flashing.
+You can remove screw driver once flashing started and progress bar is like 4%.
+   4. Once successfully flashed.
+Push stop button and now you can disconnect USB.
+2. Connect Keyboard, Mouse and Display then plugin power cable.
+3. Connect wifi or ethernet and remember IP address.
-3. Install Magisk with following steps (copy of HowTo_Magisk_Root.txt in MagiskRoot_setup folder).
+4. Install Magisk with following steps (copy of HowTo_Magisk_Root.txt in MagiskRoot_setup folder).
 > This version of ATVX has the capability to use Magisk Root via normal boot.
 >  In order to replace the current ROOT with Magisk Root do the following:
 >  1. Copy the TWRP.zip and Magisk file to a memory stick (pref FAT32 formatted)